arthur1573/randomPassword.py/README.md

 #### for windows system

-1. install python, git, pip
+1. install python, git, pip.

 	or download this repositories

 2. run cmd.exe(in the folder path -->F4+cmd), type in "rp.py"